alpharesearch/KeyboardAndMouseControl/README.md

 You need to get two pieces of hardware, a microcontroller with two USB ports and a HDMI capture USB dongle that works with VLC.
 Here is what I got, but there are many different choises:
 https://www.digikey.com/short/rm80t4z3
 https://amzn.to/3CavHh1 (paid link) or https://amzn.to/3GjZarp (paid link)
 As an Amazon Associate I earn from qualifying purchases.
-Thank you for your support.
+You can also use this link to donate directly: https://www.paypal.com/donate?hosted_button_id=2FVM75EDKDLNU Thank you for your support.

 After you load the Arduino sketch to the micocontroller you can send keyboard and mouse from the host to the guest.